 Which Grass is Better, Bermuda or St Augustine?

 St. Augustine handles shade better while Bermuda grass thrives in constant sun and does not grow well in the shade.
 Bermuda grass has a lot of strengths.
 It is well known for its drought tolerance, heat tolerance, deep rooting potential, durability, good recuperative potential, salinity tolerance, rapid establishment rate, and low disease potential.
 This is the most favourite grass by many professional gardeners.

-- What are the benefits of fertilizing the lawn?
-Is it necessary as lawn care?
+What are the Benefits of Lawn Fertilization?
+Is it necessary as Lawn Care?

 The “why” is very important.
 The benefits come from the need itself.
 A lawn requires continuous nutrients.
 You job as a lawn owner to make sure that it is protected.

 Over time, many lawns will leech nutrients out of their soil.
 Most nutrients for your grass are water-soluble.
 Over time, whether through rain or irrigation, the water will carry these nutrients out of your lawn.
 How can You know if Your lawn is nutrient deficient?
 You will need to perform a soil test.
 It will tell You about the soil composition in detail, and then You can safely choose the right fertilizer.
 Then You can replenish the lost nutrients.